-The Advanced Setup area of your modem's user interface lets you change several settings that give you greater control over your modem's operation.
+The advanced setup area of your modem GUI gives you greater control over your modem's operation.
 These settings are best for tech-savvy folks who understand a bit more than the typical user about modems and networking.

-1. Connect a device, such as a computer or tablet, to the internet through WiFi or using an Ethernet cable connected to your modem.
+1. Connect a device to your network over WiFi or using an Ethernet cable connected to your modem.
 This works best on a tablet or computer.

 2. Open a web browser and type http://192.168.0.1 into the web address field.